Reporting Policy and Procedures

 - Any other matters involving fraud, corruption and employee misconduct

-As it is essential for the Group to have all critical information in order to be able to effectively evaluate and investigate a complaint, the report made should include details of the parties involved, dates or period of time, the nature of concern, evidence substantiating the complaint, where possible, and contact details, in case further information is required.
+As it is essential for the Group to have all critical information in order to be able to effectively evaluate and investigate a complaint, the report made should set out the background and history of events as well as the reason(s) for concern, evidence substantiating the complaint, and where possible, the contact details of the complainant, in case further information is required.

-Mr. Ho Chew Thim shall inform the AC of all Complaints received, with an initial assessment as to the appropriate treatment of each Complaint.
+The Audit Committee Chairman will inform the Audit Committee of all complaints received, with an initial assessment as to the appropriate treatment of each complaint.
 All matters reported will be reviewed within a reasonable timeframe, and after due consideration and inquiry, a decision will be taken on whether to proceed with a detailed investigation.

-If the AC deems it appropriate, it may engage at the Company's expense, independent advisers, outside counsel or accountants unaffiliated with the Company's auditors.
+Furthermore, depending on the nature of the concern raised or information provided, if the Audit Committee deems it appropriate, it may engage at the Company's expense, independent advisers, external counsel or external auditor.

-The records shall be subject to safeguards to ensure their confidentiality and when applicable, to protect the identity of the complainant.
+The records will be subject to appropriate safeguards to ensure their confidentiality and, where applicable, to protect the identity of the complainant.